 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

-The most common symptoms include fever, cough and shortness of breath.
-In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.
+The most common symptoms include fever (typically over 100.4), cough, shortness of breath, loss of sense of smell, headaches, musle pain, and chills.
+In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure, and even death.

 - Cough or sneeze into your sleeve or a tissue (not your hands), then throw the tissue in the trash.